Education and Research

-OSKA study of labour force and skills anticipation in the field of education and research will be completed in the first half of 2018.
+The OSKA study of labour force and skills anticipation in the field of education and research was completed in the first half of 2018.

-There is approximately 37,000 people employed in education and research.
+There are approximately 37,000 people employed in education and research.